softkave/fimidara-server-node/README.md

 ## Server Run Instructions

-- Run `npm run start-mongo-rs` to start mongo-rs.
-If you changed the configuration of the `start-mongo-rs` command, make sure to copy the mongo URI of the instance you started into your .env file.
+- Run `npm run dev-mongo-rs` to start mongo-rs.
+If you changed the configuration of the `dev-mongo-rs` command, make sure to copy the mongo URI of the instance you started into your .env file.
 - Setup your `.env.dev` file after the `example-env-file` if not already done.
 - If you'd like to generate a dev user, run `npx env-cmd -f ".env.dev" npx ts-node src/tools/dev-user-setup/index.ts`.
 - Run `npm run dev`.

 ## Server Testing Instructions

-- Run `npm run start-mongo-rs` to start mongo-rs.
+- Run `npm run test-mongo-rs` to start mongo-rs.
 - Setup your `.env.test` file after the `example-env-file` if not already done.
 - Run tests.